-Deferred share units
+Deferred share units and Phantom Deferred share units

-Deferred Share Units ("DSUs") may be granted to independent directors of the Company.
+Deferred Share Units ("DSUs") under the historical Omnibus equity plan were granted to independent directors of the Company.
 A DSU represents the right to receive a common share of the Company and vests when the director leaves the Board of Directors.
-DSUs are equity settled.
+DSUs issued under the Omnibus equity plan are equity settled.
 DSUs must be retained until the director leaves the Board of Directors.